Please select the country or location you would like to see content from.

 When should I see my doctor?

 You should book a routine appointment with your doctor to confirm the diagnosis and discuss possible treatments.
 They will consider your symptoms, likely triggers, and examine you.
-Treatments may include gels or creams and they may consider other treatments such as certain oral antibiotics, to reduce inflammation.
+Treatments may include gels or creams and they may consider other treatments such as brimonidine or ivermectin to reduce the skin inflammation.

 Was this helpful?